-Tell me what you can spend, and I will predict costs.
+Tell me what you can spend, and I will predict the costs.

-For example, if you think a 26 year old can invest more than $3300 a year in his lifetime healthcare, go right ahead and asume more revenue is available for politicians to spend.
-I happen to think this is at, or beyond the ability of a 26 year old, so anything more than $3300 must come from some other age group, which will naturally resist.
+For example, if you think a 26-year-old can invest more than $3300 a year in his lifetime healthcare, go right ahead and some more revenue is available for politicians to spend.
+I happen to think this is at, or beyond the ability of a 26-year-old, so anything more than $3300 must come from some other age group, which will naturally resist.
 Anything borrowed from foreigners makes the whole thing -- non-self sustaining.
 You will have to elect magicians to make it come true for very long.
-From age 26 to 65, the system thus acquires $132,000 aggregate per person, but spends $350,000.
+From age 26 to 65, the system thus acquires $132,000 aggregate per person but spends $350,000.
 If that isn't good enough, just spend less, die younger, or rely on the black magic called outside debt.
 Where does the difference come from?
 From 8% compound investment return, passively invested in nation-wide index funds.
 And it won't come easily; you will have to scratch and claw for every penny of it.